 - When you have upgraded all your hardware.

-- When QuickBooks Condense Data Utility reduces file size, it’s mainly because it removes transaction detail and lists entries.
+- May Or May not be Affected by the Size of your Company File: When QuickBooks Condense Data Utility reduces file size, it’s mainly because it removes transaction detail and lists entries.
 The lists won’t decrease if you are using the inventory items.
 Thus, only a few transactions may be condensed and the file size won’t change much.
 It won’t condense open transactions and thus, the file size is not affected.

 - Unpaid Sales Tax in Pay Sales Tax column (They are open transactions).